Rehabilitation services offered:

 Homme Homes is a not-for-profit, non-denominational, faith-based organization that provides excellent inpatient and outpatient short-term rehabilitation services including Physical Therapy, Occupational Therapy and Speech-Language Pathology treatment.
 We offer these services to any adults who may be in need following an injury, surgery or other health-related issue as well as to our senior residents.
 Our 130-year tradition of providing affordable, high quality and personalized care makes us an excellent choice for a successful rehabilitation program.

-At our Wittenberg Campus, we offer inpatient and outpatient therapy at our Radun Rehabilitation Center.
+At our Wittenberg Campus, we offer outpatient therapy at our Radun Rehabilitation Center.

 - Physical Therapy

 At our Wausau campus we offer inpatient rehabilitation in our residents’ apartments.

 - Physical Therapy, offered four times a week

 - Occupational Therapy, offered four times a week

 - Speech – Language Pathology, offered three times a week

 - Comprehensive Rehabilitation for Individuals with the Following conditions: